What Is Docker And How Should We Use It?

 $ docker images

-Now to execute the busybox image, use the docker run command as follows:
+Now, to execute the busybox image, use the docker run command as follows:

-$ Docker run busybox
+$ Docker runs busybox

 No command is referenced when the Docker run busybox command is executed.
 Therefore, after loading, the container executes an empty authority and exits.
 That is why nothing happens with the execution of the above order.
 Here is the power to send to the container:

-$ docker run busybox echo “hello from busybox.»
+$ Docker run busybox echo “hello from “busybox.»

-This time you see the following output:
+This time, you see the following output:

-hello from busybox
+Hello from busybox

 By executing the docker run command, an understandable output is displayed.
 In this case, the Docker client executes the echo command in the Busybox container and exits.
 As you can see, all of this is done quickly.
-Now it’s time to move on to the docker ps command.
+Now it’s time to get on to the docker ps command.
 This command shows all the containers that are currently running:

 $ Docker ps -a